The Key Physics of Ice Premelting

 The simple model described above provides a valuable framework for the understanding of growth morphology of premelting films.
 First of all, it shows that the notion of a well defined premelting film remains meaningful in out of equilibrium conditions.\cite{kuroda90,lowen91} Second, it shows that the corresponding steady state premelting film thickness can be measured from knowledge of the equilibrium disjoining pressure and the kinetic coefficients of the growth process.
 And third, it shows that the expected wetting behavior of the quasi-stationary regime can be described in analogy to that expected for a wetting film on an inert substrate.\cite{lowen91}

 Particularly, it is known that the condition for mechanical equilibrium of a liquid droplet on an inert substrate is a positive Laplace pressure, $\Delta p > 0$.
-So, likewise, in the quasi-stationary regime, with a living substrate feeding from the premelting film, the condition of mechanical equilibrium of the droplet now becomes $\Delta p_k > 0$.\cite{sibley21} Solving for the marginal condition $\Delta p_k(p_v,T) = 0$ provides a {\em kinetic condensation line}, which dictates the pressure at which a droplet can first start growing atop the liquid/vapor surface.
+So, likewise, in the quasi-stationary regime, with a living substrate feeding from the premelting film, the condition of mechanical equilibrium of the droplet now becomes $\Delta p_k > 0$.\cite{sibley21} Solving for the marginal condition $\Delta p_k(p_v,T) = 0$ provides a {\em kinetic condensation line}, which dictates the pressure at which a droplet can first start growing atop the liquid/vapor surface (c.f. dashed blue line of Fig.\ref{fig:phase_diagram}) .
 This can be worked out easily from the above equation and leads to a kinetic phase boundary line of Clausius-Clapeyron type: